junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > EXT. outside bunker - day (Dean, Sam, Cas, Charlie)
 >
-> They kill Stynes, save Charlie, everyone go back inside bunker; end-hour vibe, Cas is wounded in the battle fundamentally, definitely dying, last straw
+> too many demon Stynes surround them to torture/destroy Charlie, Dean ask Sam to take parents back to bunker, Dean/Cas try to save Charlie but overpowered
+>
+> Charlie volunteer self-sacrifice to save Dean/Cas, Cas volunteer to self-sacrifice to save Dean/Charlie, a little indirect confession
+>
+> Cas let demons inside his body and burn them, used up most his uninfected grace, pass out, wounded fundamentally, definitely dying, last straw to push Dean to agree to get Michael.
+Dean princess-carry Cas to bunker infirmary bed

 "Go!
 Get Mom and Dad back to bunker!"
 Dean shoves the Impala key into Sam's hand, already pushing the car door open as he speaks.
 Cas climbs out of the car from his side at the same time.